Lauritzen Corporation: History

-John Lauritzen decided to go into business for himself, and in 1947 while he was assistant cashier and months before he became an assistant vice president, he sold his house for $14,000, and the site of his future home for $3,000.
+In 1947, John Lauritzen decided to go into business for himself.
+While he was assistant cashier at the First National Bank of Omaha, and months before he became an assistant vice president at the bank, he sold his house for $14,000, and the site of his future home for $3,000.
 He used this $17,000 and another $17,000 in borrowed money to purchase a bank in Emerson, Iowa.
 At the age of 28, he became the youngest bank president in the country.

 Five years later, he purchased the First State Bank of Loomis, Nebraska.
-At the time, he could only afford to purchase 51 percent of the shares.
+At the time, he could afford to purchase only 51 percent of the shares.
 The current owners of the bank told Lauritzen that he would need to buy 100 percent or nothing at all.
 He then purchased the bank and then quickly re-sold the remaining 49 percent.

 After the death of T.L.
 Davis' in 1955, Lauritzen acquired control of the Washington County Bank, in 1956, the Farmers and Merchants Bank in Bloomfield (1958) and the Burt County State Bank in Tekamah (1961).
 In 1958, he formed what could be called the forerunner of today's Lauritzen Corporation to oversee his rapidly expanding holdings.
 Lauritzen then abruptly resigned from the First National to devote all of his energies to his growing chain of small banks.

 Lauritzen had been appointed to the board of directors in 1953 and promoted to senior vice president three years after that.
 Members of First National's management team refused to accept his resignation.
 Both sides agreed that Lauritzen would work for First National half time, at half pay, and half time for his own string of banks.

 Ownership

 Lauritzen Corporation is privately held primarily by the Lauritzen family, with Bruce R. Lauritzen exercising sole investment and voting power which he shares with his mother, Elizabeth D. Lauritzen.
 Many members of the Lauritzen family are associated with the individual companies within the Lauritzen Corporation.

-Bruce R. Lauritzen is Chief Executive Officer of Lauritzen Corporation, as well as Chairman of First National of Nebraska, Inc., First National Bank of Omaha, and more than a dozen other banks and bank holding companies operating in Nebraska, Iowa, Illinois, South Dakota, Kansas, Colorado and Texas.
-His combined organizations have more than $20 billion in assets and 7,500 employees in 31 states.
+Bruce R. Lauritzen was the chief executive officer of Lauritzen Corporation, as well as Chairman of First National of Nebraska, Inc., First National Bank of Omaha, and more than a dozen other banks and bank holding companies operating in Nebraska, Iowa, Illinois, South Dakota, Kansas, Colorado and Texas until his death in February 2024.
+His combined organizations held more than $20 billion in assets and 7,500 employees in 31 states.
+His son Clark Lauritzen took over as Chairman and President of Lauritzen Corporation, First National of Nebraska, Inc., and First National Bank of Omaha.